Suzuki APV: Mitsubishi Maven

 The APV was also sold by Mitsubishi Motors in Indonesia from 2005 until 2009 as the Mitsubishi Maven.
 It features minor exterior cosmetic changes, and was also built by Suzuki Indomobil Motor at their production plant.

-It was available in two trim levels, GLX and GLS; both powered by a 1,468 cc 4G15 SOHC four-cylinder petrol engine that produces 65 kW at 5,750 rpm and 114.7 Nm of torque at 2,750 rpm.
+It was available in two trim levels, GLX and GLS; both powered by a 1468 cc 4G15 SOHC four-cylinder petrol engine that produces 65 kW at 5,750 rpm and 114.7 Nm of torque at 2,750 rpm.
 The engine was supplied by Mitsubishi's Indonesian engine production partner, PT Mitsubishi Krama Yudha Motors and Manufacturing.
 The engine was also used in the Colt T120SS, which in turn is a rebadged Carry Futura.

 Safety

-From early 2017 onwards, the APV models in Indonesia were fitted with dual airbags.
-It is available as standard safety equipment in selected markets, but still lacks of ABS.
+From early 2017 onwards, the APV models in Indonesia were equipped with dual airbags.
+This feature is available as standard safety equipment in selected markets, but it still lacks ABS.
 For the Mega Carry version, it is only available with three-point seat belts.